• Skip to primary navigation

 May 17, 2012 by Abby 51 Comments

 We don't live in the coldest of climates, but I'm one of those people who is always cold, so a heat pack comes in handy.
 This heat pack is based on the one in The Crafty Minx, a lovely book I have full of simple, crafty and recycling ideas.
 It's great for headaches or a stiff neck and is even nice cooled and put over your eyes on a stressful day.
-Heat packs are quick and ...
+Heat packs are quick and easy ...

 Read More »